ligato/docs/docs/user-guide/concepts.md

 - individual KV store can support multiple vpp-agent "groups".
 - vpp-agent can receive config data from multiple sources (e.g. KV store, GRPC, etc.).
 A special [orchestrator plugin][orchestrator plugin] synchronizes and resolves any conflicts from the individual sources thus presenting a single source appearance to the vpp-agent configuration plugins.

 It should be noted that the vpp-agent does not require a KV store.
-Configuration data can be provided vis GRPC, potentially REST, the [Clientv2][client-v2] API and CLI.
+Configuration data can be provided via GRPC, potentially REST, the [Clientv2][client-v2] API and CLI.
 That said, a KV store such as etcd offers the most convenient method for managing and distributing configuration data.

-### What KV store can I use?
+### What KV Store can I Use?

+!!!
+Note
+    Some of the items below are technically speaking, KV stores.
+Some are databases.
+The term `KVDB` (key-value database) will be used as a single term to mean one or the other unless specifically called out.

 Technically any.
-The CN-Infra the vpp-agent is based on provides connectors to several types of KVDB (see the list below).
-All of them are built on the common abstraction (called KVDB sync).
-It comes with significant advantages - the most important is that the change of the data store can be done very easily.
+The vpp-agent provides connectors to several types of KVDBs stores (see the list below).
+All are built on the common abstraction (called KVDB sync).
+It comes with significant advantages - the most important is that the change of which data store or database can be accomplished with a minimum of effort.

-Let's have a look at the example:
+Let's have a look at an example:
 ```go
 import (
 	"github.com/ligato/cn-infra/db/keyval/etcd"